Introduction๐Ÿ”—

 1:59 Controlling Toys or Appliances

-The status of the iTalk 2 is displayed via the LED positioned above the record switch.
+The LED positioned above the record switch displays the status of the iTalk 2.
 Here’s the LED color and light pattern for each status;

 • Red LED

-• Flashing, followed by a pause, followed by flashing – the battery is low
+• Four flashes in a row – the battery is low

 • Steady for 1 second – the device is powered on